ewebber/whatspeakersneed/index.md

 # What speakers need

-Collected from experienced speakers to help conference organisers make things better and speakers more comfortable.
+Collected from experienced speakers to help conference organisers make things easier for speakers, many who don't get paid for their contribution to conferences.
+This list is intended for speakers to give to organisers or for organisers to use as a guide.
 This is an early draft, please feel free to submit edits or additions.

 ## Before applying